HZAI-ZJNU/Mamba-YOLO/README.md

 ## Model Zoo

 We've pre-trained YOLO-World-T/M/L from scratch and evaluate on the `MSCOCO2017 val` .
-We provide the pre-trained model weights and training logs for applications/research or re-producing the results.

 ### Inference on MSCOCO2017 dataset